-Well done IHOP!
+Well done, IHOP!
 You kept us entertained, confused, and intrigued for a while, all to present your newest menu item and tease that you were changing your brand.
-At Energyhill we were fascinated by this IHOP marketing stunt and think it was a smart move for the chain.
+At energyhill we were fascinated by this IHOP marketing stunt and think it was a smart move for the chain.
 As a marketing and advertising company, we understand strategies and always devise tactics to help businesses grow.
-Now, don’t worry, we will not use this card of name change, but we will use business strategies to push your business forward.
+Now, don't worry, we will not use the name change card, but we will use business strategies to push your business forward.
 Contact us to get more information and get the conversation started.

 Engage with us on social and give us your thoughts on this brilliant campaign.
 It was a campaign right, IHOP?

 "*" indicates required fields